AnniceNajafi/RMCDA/README.md

 Web-based application to apply methods can be accessed through <a href="https://najafiannice.shinyapps.io/AHP_app/">this link</a>.

 <h3>Contact Information</h3>
 For any technical questions, please contact <a href=mailto:annicenajafi27@gmail.com>Annice Najafi</a>.
+I will try to answer your email a soon as I can - within a day.
+Please also open an issue on the repo.

 <br>
 <br>